NoLieNoSean/NoNotes/content/Notes/Lambda Calculus.md

 > >
 >

+^bd0c3a
+## Equivalence of lambda definable and recursive functions

 > [!Definition] Lambda definability
 > A **numeric function** is a map $\varphi:\mathbb{N}^{p}\to \mathbb{N}$ for some $p$.
 In this case, $\varphi$ is called $p$-ary.
 > A numeric $p$-ary function $\varphi$ is called **$\lambda$-definable** if for some combinator $F$,